astrofox-io/astrofox/README.md

 ## What is it?

-Astrofox is a motion graphics program that lets you create music visualizations and turn them into videos.
+Astrofox is a motion graphics program that lets turn audio into amazing videos.

 <img src="https://astrofox.io/images/screenshot.jpg" width="600" />